Ruixxxx/Awesome-Vision-Mamba-Models/README.md

 📢**NOTE:** If you have any questions, please don't hesitate to contact us at any of the following emails: [rui.xu@whu.edu.cn](mailto:rui.xu@whu.edu.cn), [syangcw@connect.ust.hk](mailto:syangcw@connect.ust.hk), [ywangrm@connect.ust.hk](mailto:ywangrm@connect.ust.hk).

 Mamba, a novel state space model, has gained recognition across diverse domains for its exceptional performance and efficient computational complexity.
-By addressing the limitations inherent in traditional visual foundation models, Mamba emerges as a promising contender poised to catalyze advancements in the field of computer vision.
+By addressing the limitations inherent in traditional visual foundation architectures, Mamba emerges as a promising contender poised to catalyze advancements in the field of computer vision.

 :star: This repository hosts a curated collection of literature associated with Mamba models in computer vision.
 Feel free to star and fork.
 For further details, refer to the following paper: